mistrust-networks/mistrust-web/_posts/2021-01-15-argo-cd-in-a-nutshell.md

 date: 2021-01-15 07:52 -0600
 ---
 Have you ever wanted to try out Argo CD, but its complexity and pre-requirements has prevented you from doing so?
-Did you ever wanted to upgrade Argo CD to test a new feature, or a bug fix, but your only environment is one that is not easily upgradable, e.g. a production environment?
+Have you ever wanted to upgrade Argo CD to test a new feature, or a bug fix, but your only environment is one that is not easily upgradable, e.g. a production environment?
 Are you looking for a reproducible, easy to set up demo environment to impress your co-workers or manager with Argo